Drax Power Station: Full firing with biomass

+Drax's subsidy scheme was scheduled to end in 2027, with Drax arguing for an extension to 2030.
+In February 2025, the UK government extended its operation from 2027 to 2031, but at a reduced 27% maximum load factor using 100% sustainable wood, so it would run "less than half as often as it currently does", generally only at times of high electricity demand.
+Drax was given a contract for difference at £113/MWh in 2012 pounds, CPI inflation linked so about £155/MWh in 2025.

 Petroleum coke

 The station started to trial the co-firing of petroleum coke (petcoke) in one of its boilers in June 2005, ending in June 2007, burning 15% petcoke and 85% coal.
 Petcoke was burned to make the electricity more competitive as the price of running the FGD equipment was making the electricity more expensive.
 The Environment Agency (EA) granted permission for the trial in June 2004, despite the plans being opposed by Friends of the Earth and Selby Council.
 To meet their concerns, emissions were constantly monitored through the trial, and they were not allowed to burn petcoke without operating the FGD plant to remove the high sulphur content of the emissions.
 The trial proved that there were no significant negative effects on the environment, and so in late 2007 Drax Group applied to move from trial conditions to commercial burning.
 The EA granted permission in early 2008 after agreeing with Drax's findings that the fuel had no significant negative effects on the environment.
-The station can now burn up to 300,000 tonnes of the fuel a year, and stock up to 6,000 tonnes on site.
+The station was able to burn up to 300,000 tonnes of the fuel a year, and stock up to 6,000 tonnes on site.